intuiface/intuiface-cdk/libs/core/README.md

 # Intuiface Core

-The core library to use when creating a custom asset or collection or an interface asset
+The core library to use when creating an interface asset

 ## Table of contents